-Water segments shall be placed in this category if the conditions for placement in the water quality limited segments category (section 3) are met and either of the following conditions is met: under two circumstances:
+Water segments shall be placed in this category if the conditions for placement in the water quality limited segments category (section 3) are met and either of the following conditions is met:

-- 1. A TMDL has been developed and approved by USEPA and the approved implementation plan is expected to result in full attainment of the standard within an adopted a specified time frame; or - If a RWQCB certifies under the provisions of the Water Quality Control Policy for Addressing Impaired Waters that pollution control requirements other than TMDLs are reasonably expected to result in the attainment of the water quality standard within an adopted time frame.
-The RWQCB has determined in fact sheets that an existing regulatory program is reasonably expected to result in the attainment of the water quality standard within a reasonable, specified time frame.
+- 1. A TMDL has been developed and approved by U.S. EPA and the approved implementation plan is expected to result in full attainment of the standard within a specified time frame; or - 2.
+The RWQCBRegional Water Board has determined in fact sheets that an existing regulatory program is reasonably expected to result in the attainment of the water quality standard within a reasonable, specified time frame.